-The Lead Safeguarding Officer will collate initial information to present to the Child Protection Case Management Team.
-This will include the information received from a statutory agency and judo general information (awards held, length of time in judo, clubs attending, any previous relevant disciplinary action taken by the Association).
-The Child Protection Case Management Team will make one of the two following decisions:-
+The Lead Safeguarding Officer will collate initial information to present to the Case Management Team (CMT).
+This will include the information received from a statutory agency and other general information (awards held, length of time in karate, clubs attending, any previous relevant disciplinary action taken by the Association).

+The CMT will make one of the two following decisions:-

-- No further information required decision process undertaken/decision logged. - More information required from the subject of the disclosure and/or statutory agencies. - When further information is obtained the Child Protection Case Management Team will decided whether a risk assessment interview with the subject is required.
-If it is decided that an interview is required two members of the Child Protection Case Management Team will conduct the interview. - When further information has been gathered and interviews have taken place (if required) the Child Protection Case Management Team will decide whether any restrictions or action should be placed on the subject.
+- No further information required decision process undertaken/decision logged. - More information required from the subject of the disclosure and/or statutory agencies. - When further information is obtained the Safeguarding Case Management Team (SCMT) will decided whether a risk assessment interview with the subject is required.
+If it is decided that an interview is required two members of the SCMT will conduct the interview. - When further information has been gathered and interviews have taken place (if required) the SCMT will decide whether any restrictions or action should be placed on the subject.